-The Three-chamber paradigm is a widely used test to quantify generalized sociability and social novelty in rodents.
+The Three-chamber sociability paradigm is a widely used test to quantify generalized sociability and social novelty in rodents.
 Disruption of social behavior and social recognition are characteristics of many neuropsychiatric disorders (such as Schizophrenia, Bipolar disorders) and a noticeable symptom of neurodevelopment disorders (such as Autism).
 Most animal models of human neuropsychiatric diseases focus on either one of the three validities of the symptoms; face, construct or predictive.

-In 2004, Jacqueline N. Crawley understood that there was a need for a model that could encompass all the three validities into a single behavioral task.
-Crawley’s model of sociability and preference for social novelty protocol made use of a three-chamber apparatus that allowed evaluation of two distinguishable aspects of social behavior, social affiliation, and social motivation, as well as social memory and novelty.
+In 2004, Jacqueline N. Crawley understood that there was a need for a model that could encompass all three validities into a single behavioral task.
+Crawley’s model of sociability and preference for social novelty protocol made use of a three-chamber apparatus that allowed the evaluation of two distinguishable aspects of social behavior, social affiliation, and social motivation, as well as social memory and novelty.
 The “three-chamber paradigm test” since then has seen a growing interest in studies of neuropsychiatric disorders and transgenic rodent models.
 Sociability chamber assay is also finding application in pharmacology and toxicology.

 The apparatus is a rectangular box that is divided into three chambers.
 The lateral chambers serve as holders of cues or stimuli and are separated from the central chamber by divider panels that have removable doors.
 Acrylic cages are often used to hold animal stimuli in the lateral chambers.

 The Three-Chamber paradigm was first used by Crawley in 2004 who had developed it as a behavioral assay for Autism.
-The apparatus provides the subject with a choice between familiar environment (central chamber), a novel environment, and a novel environment containing a stranger subject.
-Social approach in the 3-chamber apparatus is evaluated by placing a familiar conspecific in one of the lateral chambers while the other holds a stranger conspecific.
+The apparatus provides the subject with a choice between a familiar environment (central chamber), a novel environment, and a novel environment containing a stranger subject.
+The social approach in the 3-chamber apparatus is evaluated by placing a familiar conspecific in one of the lateral chambers while the other holds a stranger conspecific.
 The subject is then observed for its choice between the start chamber and the lateral chambers (Moy et al., 2004).

 Social novelty was also tested using the same apparatus.
-Nadler et al. used same strain mice that were unfamiliar with each other as the social stimuli in the lateral chambers.
+Nadler et al. used the same strain mice that were unfamiliar with each other as the social stimuli in the lateral chambers.
 The experiment was also conducted with mice of different strains to see if they would be any change in the social preference of the subject mice.

-Sankoorikal et al. tested C57BL/6J versus BALB/cJ inbred mouse in the three-chamber social paradigm against a DBA/2J stimulus mouse.
+Sankoorikal et al. tested C57BL/6J versus BALB/cJ inbred mice in the three-chamber social paradigm against a DBA/2J stimulus mouse.
 They observed the two subject strains for the time spent near a stimulus mouse, time spent directly sniffing the cylinder containing the stimulus mouse, and the time spent in contact with the stimulus mouse during a free interaction.
 Their observations revealed that in comparison to the BALB/cJ, C57BL/6J mice showed higher levels of sociability in all measures.

 In schizophrenia, the Neuregulin-1 (NRG1) gene, which is associated with cognitive and social processes is known to be disrupted.
-O’Tuathaigh et al. performed sociability test using mice with heterozygous deletion of transmembrane (TM)-domain NRG1 to assess the role of the NRG1 gene in social-affiliative behavior.
-Sociability was tested using stranger versus empty chamber setup while preference of social novelty was tested in a stranger versus familiar conspecific setup in the lateral compartments.
+O’Tuathaigh et al. performed a sociability test using mice with heterozygous deletion of transmembrane (TM)-domain NRG1 to assess the role of the NRG1 gene in social-affiliative behavior.
+Sociability was tested using a stranger versus empty chamber setup while the preference of social novelty was tested in a stranger versus familiar conspecific setup in the lateral compartments.
 The NRG1 mutants showed a selective impairment in response to social novelty.

 BTBR mice are extensively utilized in the study of Autism for their autism-like social approach and social behavior deficiencies.
 Defensor et al. assessed the sex and strain interactions of BTBR and B6 mice in the three-chamber social approach test.
 The result of this test was used to identify relationships between behaviors in the social proximity test.
 BTBR mice spent less time in the chamber containing the caged conspecific than in the chamber with the empty cup.
 Interestingly, the female BTBR mice showed more preference for the conspecific chamber.